Women's Gravel Cycling Camp

 We’ll need to check out by 10am but anyone with any gas left in the tank is welcome to roll out at 7am for a 20-30 miler.
 There are single track options nearby if you like pushing the limits of your gravel bike.
 Or we will recommend a valley floor loop where you can soak in the views of Mt.
 Adams one last time.
 Then we will say our goodbyes until the next gravel adventure!

 *This is a sample itinerary.
-With multiple route options each day we will make final determinations about each day’s routes the night before based on weather, rider input, road/trail conditions, and other factors
+With multiple route options each day we will make final determinations about each day’s routes the night before based on weather, rider input, road/trail conditions, and other factors.

 Gifford Pinchot Gravel Gala Sample Route

-This is the marquee route on our Gifford Pinchot Gravel Gala trip.
-It gets you deep into the “Giff” while still being able to finish the day back at the lodge for a warm meal and comfortable bed.
+The route below gets you deep into the “Giff” while still being able to finish the day back at the lodge for a warm meal and comfortable bed.

 NF-6801 eventually returns to what feels like civilization, also known as NF-60 (or Carson-Guler Rd.), where you’ll enjoy more luxury gravel before a return to pavement for the gentle downhill back to the start.